Soldacium/Corona-Simulation/README.md

 This kind of simulation is called '2d' but in reality it should be dubbed 'pure statistics simulation'.
 Here we have most options and choices about how the outbreak will play out.
 We have the option to see infected by day, the timeline and other relevant statistics given user input.

 #### Simulation3d
-Here we'll have a bit less options but much more pleasing display of outbreak to the eye.
+Here we'll have a bit less options but much more pleasing display of outbreak.
 Three-diemensionally spread dots, each representing human with his own properties.
 As the time will progress the dots will change colors and connect to represent current state of things.

 ## Project structure

 #### 1. Modules
-Project is split into modules, one for each branch of math.
+Project is split into modules, one for each branch page context.
 This is done for two purpouses: to keep code cleaner and more logical, and to have them **lazy loaded**.
 Given the project's size and usage of **Three.js** and **Canvas2d**, it'd be straining for users' computers to load every big module at once.
+Of course, one could argue that projects is too small as of now to justify complicating it with modules, and sure, it could be done without them, but I plan to develop this app in the future, so right now, this is investment.

 #### 2. Components
-Each module is split into components, one for each concept.
+Each module is split into components, one for each purpose.
 This keeps it easy to navigate around.
-Additionaly, every concept, in addition to explaining itself when viewing website, should have README attatched basically repeating what this component does and why.

 #### 3. Shared
 Each component will be using reusable parts of the code, shared components, directives, models and guards.
-Examples of such would be *explanation.component* or *button-normal.component*, used to keep the styling of each module and component as similar as possible.
+Examples of such would be *button-three.component* or *input-range.component*, used to keep the styling of each module and component as similar as possible.
 Directives are mostly pure styling, like those used for buttons (*button-flat.directive.ts*).

 #### 4. Services
 Some of the components will be needing external help.
-As such, they will be communicating to our *Python/Flask API* via *HTTP protocols*.
 "Front-end" server is built using *node.js and express*.

 #### 5. External libraries used
 - three.js